dart-lang/pub/doc/cache_layout.md

 When implemented `dart pub cache gc` will look through all the package configs, and mark all cached packages in the cache used by those projects `alive`.
-If a package config doesn't exist, it is ignored.
+If a package config doesn't exist, it is ignored, and the file marking it is deleted.

 All other packages in the cache are removed.

-Packages that are installed in the cache within 1 hour are not deleted.
+Packages that are installed in the cache within 1 day are not deleted.
 This is to minimize the risk of race-conditions.

 ## Logs